-Valais Retreat is a yearly event of inquiry and exploration of the Art of Aikido guided by sensei Patrick Cassidy.
+Valais Retreat is a yearly event of inquiry and exploration of the Art of Aikido, Yoga and Meditation.

 Patrick also offers a unique approach to the practice of meditation.
 Inspired by his own discovery of the inherent ground of being, and the traditions of Advaita Vedanta, Vajrayana Tibetan Buddhism and Zen, Patrick facilitates individuals to engage the questions of Being and Evolving in a way that lead to authentic experience and change.

 The aspect of self awakening and evolution are important themes of the work done at Aikido Montreux.
 The teachings of Andrew Cohen, Vimala Thakar, Ajja, Eckhart Tolle and the Dalai Lama have inspired the dojo’s approach to the question of what does it mean to be alive and awake.
 Along with his own experiences and insight Cassidy Sensei offers a framework that gives students the chance to pursue the path of their own awakening and self transformation.

 The Japanese art of tea ceremony offers a path of tranquility and peace to those who practice it.
 Sensei Cassidy practiced it for 17 years and studied it in Japan with Sensei Fukuda Satchiko and in California with Sensei Fujimoto.
 In 2000, Sensei Cassidy received his Chamei (the name of the tea) from Sensei Fukuda of the Ura Senke Hombu in Kyoto.